Menu

 • To share load balancing info

-• Neighbor relation definition between MCG & SCG
+• Neighbour relation definition between MCG & SCG

 • PCI addition of SCG (SeNB) in the DC feature configuration data